OpenF2/F2/docs/src/container-development.md

 ## Single Sign-On

 Single sign-on (SSO) will be a shared responsibility between the Container and App developer.
-In some cases, Containers will want all its apps to be authenticated seamlessly for users, and that will have to be negotiated between Container and App developers.
-For the purposes of this documentation, it is assumed Container providers will build and host authentication for access to their Container(s).
+In some cases, containers will want all its apps to be authenticated seamlessly for users, and that will have to be negotiated between Container and App developers.
+For the purposes of this documentation, it is assumed Container Developers will build and host authentication for access to their container(s).

-Once a user is authenticated on the Container, how is the user then authenticated with all of the apps?
+Once a user is authenticated on the container, how is the user then authenticated with all of the apps?
 [Encrypted URLs](#using-encrypted-urls).*

-<span class="label">Note</span> The Container Provider is free to utilize any app authentication method they deem fit.
-Container providers and app developers will need to work together to finalize the authentication details.
+<span class="label">Note</span> The Container Developer is free to utilize any app authentication method they deem fit.
+Container Developers and App Developers will need to work together to finalize the authentication details.

 ### Using Encrypted URLs

 Implementing SSO using encrypted URLs is a simple and straight-forward authentication mechanism for securing cross-domain multi-provider apps.
-To guarantee security between the Container provider and App provider, secure API contracts must be negotiated.
+To guarantee security between the Container and App Developers, secure API contracts must be negotiated.
 This includes, but is not limited to, the choice of cryptographic algorithm (such as `AES`) and the exchange of public keys.

-When the Container provider calls `F2.registerApps()`, custom logic should be added to append encrypted user credentials&mdash;on a need-to-know basis&mdash;to _each app_ requiring authentication.
+When the Container Developer calls `F2.registerApps()`, custom logic should be added to append encrypted user credentials&mdash;on a need-to-know basis&mdash;to _each app_ requiring authentication.

 ### Considerations

 Authentication is a critical part of any Container-App relationship.
-There are a plethora of SSO implementations and there are many considerations for both Container and App developers alike.
+There are a plethora of SSO implementations and there are many considerations for both Container and App Developers alike.

 _Further details around container and app single sign-on will be forthcoming as the F2 specification evolves._